ballerina-platform/ballerina-distribution/examples/jms-service-consume-message/jms_service_consume_message.md

-# JMS service - Consume message
+# JMS service - Consume messages

-The `jms:Service` connects to a given JMS provider via the `jms:Listener`, and allows asynchronously receiving messages.
+The `jms:Service` connects to a given JMS provider via the `jms:Listener`, and allows receiving messages asynchronously.
 A `jms:Listener` is created by providing the connection configurations, session acknowledge mode, and relevant JMS destination.
 Use this to listen to messages sent to a particular JMS destination asynchronously.

 ::: code jms_service_consume_message.bal :::